containers/common/docs/containers.conf.5.md

 Infra (pause) container image command for pod infra containers.
 When running a pod, we start a `/pause` process in a container to hold open the namespaces associated with the pod.
-This container does nothing other then sleep, reserving the pods resources for the lifetime of the pod.
+This container does nothing other than sleep, reserving the pod's resources for the lifetime of the pod.

 **infra_image**=""

 Infra (pause) container image for pod infra containers.
 When running a pod, we start a `pause` process in a container to hold open the namespaces associated with the pod.
-This container does nothing other then sleep, reserving the pods resources for the lifetime of the pod.
-By default container engines run a builtin container using the pause executable.
+This container does nothing other than sleep, reserving the pod's resources for the lifetime of the pod.
+By default container engines run a built-in container using the pause executable.
 If you want override specify an image to pull.

 **lock_type**="shm"